f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

 Export Backups From the Chassis Partitions
 ==========================================

-Next copy the backup files to a location outside of VELOS.
-The file can be copied off via the chassis partitions CLI, webUI, or API.
+Copy the chassis partition backup files to a location outside of VELOS.
+The files can be copied off via the chassis partition CLI, webUI, or API.

 Export Backup From the Chassis Partition webUI
 ----------------------------------------------